Barbarea vulgaris: Range

-in the provinces of Sikkim, Himachal Pradesh, Jammu and Kashmir, Tamil Nadu, Uttar Pradesh and Arunachal Pradesh), Pakistan and Sri Lanka.

 In eastern Europe, it is found within Belarus, Estonia, Latvia, Lithuania, Moldova and Ukraine.
 In middle Europe, it is in Austria, Belgium, the Czech Republic, Germany, Hungary, the Netherlands, Poland, Slovakia and Switzerland.
 In northern Europe, in Denmark, Ireland, Sweden and United Kingdom.
 In southeastern Europe, within Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Italy, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
 Lastly, it is found in southwestern Europe, it is found in France, Portugal and Spain.

 Habitat

 The plant prefers fresh or moist places, on roadsides, along rivers, in arable land, wastelands and docklands, or on the slopes and in ditches, at an altitude of 0–2500 m above sea level.
 In Britain, it can be found in hedgerows and the edges of woodlands.

 It also prefers to grow in siliceous, calcareous, sandy, alluvial and clay soils.

 Ecology

 Natural chemotypes with distinct ecology

 A pubescent type (the "P-type") has been described from southern Scandinavia and Russia.
 While this chemotype is rare in Scandinavia, it seems to be dominant in Russia according to the only survey made so far.
 This type has atypical chemistry and is devoid of resistance to the diamondback moth and the flea beetle Phyllotreta nemorum.
 The P-type belongs morphologically to the variety B. vulgaris var. arcuata, but may also be identical to the variety originally described as Barbarea arcuata Rchb. var. pubescens N. Busch.
 In this context, the usual type of B. vulgaris var. arcuata is called the "G-type" (for glabrous (hairless) leaves).
 This type is reported to be dominant in Central Europe.
 On a genomic scale, more than 22.000 genes (89% of those tested) were found to have fixed differences between the two types.

 A chemotype with deviating glucosinolate content has been described from Western and Central Europe and named the "NAS-type" (because it is dominated by the glucosinolate glucoNASturtiin.
 This type has increased resistance to some specialized insects.
 In this context, the usual chemotype of B. vulgaris is called the "BAR" type (because it is dominated by glucoBARbarin).

 While the P-type and G-type differ in multiple genetic, chemical and morphological features, the NAS and BAR types seem to be a simple monogenic variation.
 For this reason, it has been suggested to refer to NAS and BAR forms (from the lowest botanical rank forma) and P- and G-types.
 Indeed, occasional NAS form plants in Central Europe were found to be G-type by a set of genetic markers.